etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

         By default, the application run in development mode on `localhost` at port `3000`.
 Additionally, changes in the `/src` directory are automatically scanned, enabling dynamic updates to the application during development.
 This ensures that any modifications are reflected in real-time without restarting the application.

 ## Product Subapp Example
-This section covers an overview about the product sub-application example screens and principal parts of the subapplication.
+This section covers an overview about the product subapplication example screens and principal parts of the subapplication.

 !!! info "Consideration"
-    The applications must be developed for both platforms phone and tablet.
+    The applications must be developed for both platforms: phone and tablet.

 ### Home Screen